ajeetjain7/spam-detector/README.md

 ## 📋 **Overview**

 Spam Shield AI is a production-ready machine learning web application that classifies SMS messages as **Spam** or **Ham (Legitimate)** with high accuracy.
-Built with love using Python, Streamlit, and Scikit-learn, this project demonstrates end-to-end ML deployment - from model training to cloud hosting.
+Built with Python, Streamlit, and Scikit-learn, this project demonstrates end-to-end ML deployment - from model training to cloud hosting.

 ### 🎯 **Key Features**